rolandjlevy/js-sliders-game/notes.md

 ### Improvements

-- create an .env file so firebase.config isn't accessible
+- create an .env file so firebase api key isn't exposed

 ### Done
 - fix sorting when score is added to leader board